lawrencecai49/ChatSpace/README.md

   - MongoDB
 ## What I currently have implemented
 ### Users not signed in should currently be able to:
   - Sign Up for an account
-  - Sign into an existing account
+  - Sign into an existing account (User authentication)
   - View posts but not be able to interact with them
 ### Signed in users should currently be able to:
   - Post a photo with a URL